Early 20th-Century Palm Beach Architecture Spawned Florida's Style

 I began at the Everglades, Mizner's first (1918) project in town and now a very exclusive private club.
 He crafted it as a retort to the area's most famous resort, The Breakers, located about a mile north.
 The building became Mizner's calling card, an entry point into the checkbooks of every socialite who soon wanted a Mizner-designed "Mediterranean Revival" villa to call her own.

-"With the Everglades, Mizner was aiming for what he saw as a more authentic sense of place," says Janice Owens, associate director of the Preservation Foundation.
+"With the Everglades, Mizner was aiming for what he saw as a more authentic sense of place," says Janice Owens, associate director of the Preservation Foundation for Palm Beach Architecture.

 Its tower, reminiscent of a campanile, and its cascading roof line, gives the building the appearance of an entire village.
 It looked as if a row of disparate buildings had evolved over the years.